FoxoTech/methylize/README.md

 Installation will also install the other parts of the `methylsuite` (methylprep and methylcheck) if they are not already installed.

-If Progress Bar Missing:
+If progress bar is missing:
-    if you don't see a progress bar in your jupyterlab notebook, try this:
+    If you don't see a progress bar in your jupyterlab notebook, try this:

     - conda install -c conda-forge nodejs
     - jupyter labextension install @jupyter-widgets/jupyterlab-manager